 Giving Thanks for our Troops: Veteran's Day with Sean Major

 Today marks Veteran’s Day, a day Americans honor the men and women who’ve served.
-Marley Natural recently sat down with Sean J. Major, the first active duty Servicemember to receive a physician’s recommendation for cannabis.
+Marley Natural recently sat down with Sean J. Major, the first active duty Servicemember to receive a physician’s recommendation for cannabis and a current patient at our retail partner, Mankind Cooperative.
 Sean spoke about active duty, alternative medicine and his plans to help other Veterans heal after service.

 Marley Natural: Thank you for speaking with us Sean.
 Can you tell us when you joined the military, what branch and what your service entailed?